 A set of 5 sample perfume bottles including one ‘Cohorted exclusive’ too.
 The packaging for these is so pretty!

-*This box was gifted to me in exchange for providing content for their blog.
+*This box was gifted to me.
 I was not obliged to review the box in any way nor create content on the box.
 I share my honest opinion to help those who are thinking of subscribing.